lmuench/react-hash-router/README.md

 #### path
 Type: `string`

-A hash-based path which the component links to.
+A hash-based path which the component links to

+#### style
+Type: `object`

+A React inline style object

 ## LightRouter